-EVEN'TY years ago around this time the nation was en staging of the international Eucharistic Congress in Dublin and with just a decade gone since independence was gained from the British, the joy and pride as the country hosted Catholics from all over the globe was intense.
+CEVENTY years ago around this time the nation was en ofete.
+The occasion was the staging of the international Eucharistic Congress in Dublin and with just a decade gone since independence was gained from the British, the joy and pride as the country hosted Catholics from all over the globe was intense.
 After centuries of subjection the people had emerged with their faith unscathed and were ready at last to take their place among the nations of the earth.
-Every street and lane in the country yied with one another in professing religious fervour and there was hardly a house that did not have an altar, shrine or holy picture gracing front windows. imerick city and county was not found wanting when it came to celebrating this festival of faith and the director of the Archcon fraternity, Fr Murray, toured the city to inspect the myriad triumphal arches, grottoes and decorations abounding in every street elled by train from Limerick railway station for the High Mass in the Phoenix Park celebrated by the Papal Nuncio.
-They were joined by many from the county and the Newcastle West correspondent said 400 had left by train for Dublin.
+Every street and lane in the country vied with one another in professing religious fervour and try vied with one another in professing religious fervour and there was hardly a house that did not have an altar, shrine or holy picture gracing front windows.
+Limerick city and county was not found wanting when it came to celebrating this festival of faith and the director of the Archconfraternity.
+Fr Murray, toured the city to inspect the myriad triumphal arches, grottoes and decorations abounding in every street and lane.